CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: Introduction

 Unfortunately, decisive error recognition in MAS remains open-ended due to three fundamental obstacles: (1) \emph{Generality}: MAS span a wide spectrum of applications, and even within an application, requests can exhibit drastically different error patterns, making it difficult to design methods that generalize.
-Existing advances~\citep{zhang2025agent} often resort to LLM-as-a-judge methods for generality, yet achieve $\leq$10\% accuracy in pinpointing the exact error step, barely above the accuracy of random guessing (3\%).
+Existing advances~\citep{zhang2025agent} often resort to LLM-as-a-judge methods for generality, yet achieve $\leq$10\% accuracy.
 Recent efforts~\citep{ge2025introducing} to improve accuracy through fine-tuning not only hurt generalization, but fall short in (2) \emph{Data Efficiency}: obtaining labeled data in error recognition is notoriously expensive and inherently ambiguous.
 For example, in the \textsc{Who\&When} dataset~\citep{zhang2025agent}, annotators spent over 30 expert hours labeling fewer than 200 trajectories, yet disagreement rates exceeded 50\%.
 This makes any training-based approaches ineffective without voluminous data; and (3) \emph{Computation Efficiency}: even with sufficient data, tuning LLMs for error recognition may be impractical to catch up with deployments where new error types arise continuously and sporadically, e.g., new attacks in cloud AIOps~\citep{intentnet-sigcomm}.

 In this paper, we first notice that failures in MAS tend to recur with similar structures across requests (\S\ref{subsec:motivations}).
-Because a MAS application often relies on the same role specifications, orchestration rules, tool APIs, and verification policies, diverse requests often funnel into common decision skeletons.
+Because a MAS application often relies on the same role specifications, orchestration rules, tool APIs, or verification policies, diverse requests often funnel into common decision skeletons.
 Our real-world analysis of \textsc{Who\&When} dataset proposed in~\citet{zhang2025agent} shows that over 80\% of failure trajectories have at least one counterpart with $\geq$0.8 semantic similarity in error logs.
 This suggests that error knowledge can be systematically \emph{distilled, cached, and reused}.
 However, naive approaches, such as in-context learning (ICL) that insert prior trajectories as in-context exemplars, quickly break down: logs can exceed 32,000 tokens~\citep{yang2025qwen3,dubey2024llama}, contain low-entropy noise, and even underperform zero-shot baselines (\S\ref{subsec:motivations}).
-These challenges demand a new approach: one that is general, data-efficient, and lightweight for practical deployments.